Key Stage One SATs 2025: Your Two-Minute Guide

 The Future for Key Stage 1 SATs

-In 2017, the government announced that Key Stage 1 SATs would be made non-statutory from 2023.
-This means that schools will be able to choose whether to administer the tests or not.
+The government has made Key Stage 1 SATs non-statutory.
+This means that schools are able to choose whether to administer the tests or not.
 You can read more about Key Stage 1 SATs in the government’s official information leaflet for parents.

 Supporting your child